 Research in the Tidor Group is focused on the analysis of complex biological systems at the molecular and network levels.
 Projects at the molecular level study the structure and properties of proteins, nucleic acids, and their complexes.
 Investigations probe the sources of stability and specificity that drive macromolecular folding, binding, and catalysis.
 Studies are aimed at dissecting the interactions responsible for the specific structure of folded proteins and the binding geometry of molecular complexes.
 Work at the network level involves the study of biochemical regulatory networks and signal transduction pathways in cells.
 Significant effort is being applied to extracting the design principles for biological networks and to understanding the control functions implemented.
 The insights resulting from this work will provide a strong foundation for understanding biological systems; moreover, they will be useful for the development of therapies that ameliorate disease states, as well as for the construction of new synthetic systems from biological components.

-Bruce Tidor is faculty search lead at the MIT Skoltech Initiative.
+Bruce Tidor is currently faculty lead of the MIT Skoltech Initiative.

 Forest White’s research seeks to develop a detailed understanding of the signaling networks that allow cells to respond to external stimuli.
 Receptors on the surface of cells interact with molecules, or ligands, in the extracellular environment, and the receptors must then communicate information to the inside of a cell.
 The most common way to transmit these signals is by covalent modification of target proteins within signaling pathways.
 Taking advantage of mass spectrometry, the White lab is able to quantify large portions of the network simultaneously, while maintaining site-specific resolution.
 White is using this technology to study the mechanisms underlying progression of breast, brain, and lung cancers.
 The goal of White’s research is to deepen the understanding of how cells respond to their environment, as well as to develop new ways to detect malfunctions in the cellular networks and develop corresponding therapies.